 Keasbey is a very small town located in the state of New Jersey.
 With a population of 3,027 people and just one neighborhood, Keasbey is the 382nd largest community in New Jersey.

-Keasbey is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Keasbey is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Keasbey is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Keasbey who work in healthcare (11.56%), maintenance occupations (11.05%), and personal care services (7.08%).

 The per capita income in Keasbey in 2022 was $28,712, which is low income relative to New Jersey, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,848 for a family of four.
 However, Keasbey contains both very wealthy and poor people as well.